abhiwand/atk/doc/source/ds_dflw.rst

 The process of "data cleaning" encompasses the identification and removal of incomplete, incorrect, or mal-formed information in a data set.
-While IAT's Frame API provides much of the functionality necessary for these tasks, it's important to keep in mind that it was designed with scalability in mind.
+While |IAT|'s Frame API provides much of the functionality necessary for these tasks, it's important to keep in mind that it was designed with scalability in mind.
 Thus, using external Python packages for these tasks, while possible, may